ashez73/f_approach/README.md

 ### Deployment

-To deploy build version LOCALLY use:
+To deploy build version LOCALY use:
 ***
  npm install-g pushstate-server
  (as with any create-react-app)